 Born on April 7th in 1860 to farmer-turned-broom-maker John Preston Kellogg and his wife Anne Janette Kellogg, Will Keith spent most of his childhood in Battle Creek, Michigan.
 W.K.’s parents were Seventh Day Adventists in a time when the religion was reaching its peak in Battle Creek.
-They lived a simple life based on their religious mores; a vegetarian diet, no coffee, tea, spices, tobacco, or alcohol.
+They lived a simple life based on their religious beliefs; a vegetarian diet, no coffee, tea, spices, tobacco, or alcohol.
 Fresh air, exercise, and pure water were thought to promote clean, healthy lives.
 W.K. was believed to be a poor student and rather dimwitted in his youth; later, it was discovered that he was nearsighted and merely couldn’t see the blackboard at the schoolhouse.
 Though he was told he would never amount to anything, W.K.
 Kellogg would revolutionize the food industry.
 He dropped out of school at 14 to become a broom salesman for his father, and quickly learned valuable skills regarding business and management.
 As he grew older, he was sent to Texas for a time where he was placed in a management position that kept him at work for long hours.
 He came back to Michigan a year later and married his boyhood sweetheart, Ella Davis, and they had five children of which three survived to adulthood.
 While W.K. worked hard to support his family, Ella’s health deteriorated rapidly and irreversibly.
 This caused him great strain and only facilitated his lengthy work hours, which often stretched far into the night.
 He believed that he would “never be a wealthy man,” but never gave up, determined to keep his family afloat.